 Secretary, Board Member

-Sally Vastola is a member of Nixon Peabody’s Government Relations & Public Policy Practice.
+Sally Vastola is a member of Holland & Knight’s Government Relations & Public Policy Practice.
 She works with attorneys across the firm to advise clients on legislative and regulatory policies in the areas of tax, international trade, healthcare, financial services regulation and energy.

 Ms. Vastola has more than 20 years’ experience in local, state and federal government.
 She also served as Executive Director and Chief Operating Officer of the National Republican Congressional Committee managing the organization’s strategy, budget and daily operations.